 Robust characters and important events secured my enjoyment, while problematic aspects were a reflection of the environment.
 The story concludes solidly with both character growth and major arc resolution, but there are several lingering questions pointing to the series arc, and the introduction of new elements, to draw the reader along.
 The post-climax chapters create a bridge to the rest of the series and address dangling elements from this story.

 P.S.
-I received this Advanced Reader Copy from the author as a gift to newsletter subscribers.
+I received this Advanced Reader Copy from the author as a gift to newsletter subscribers then picked up a release copy.